POSTS FROM AUSA NATIONAL

 This ILW publication takes a top-down approach, first describing the Army’s role as a key element in the national security structure and then laying out the “why” and “how” of the Army’s organization.

-Your Soldier, Your Army: a parents' guide
+Your Soldier, Your Army: A Family Guide

-Su Soldado Su Ejército Estadounidense (Spanish-language translation)
+Su Soldado Su Ejército Estadounidense (Spanish-language translation of the previous edition)